 - Chest pain from angina

 - Fainting or collapse

 In some cases, the condition can further lead to heart failure or death–sometimes very suddenly.
 This is especially a risk with ventricular tachycardia, which is why it is important to seek veterinary care.

 The different types of tachycardia in dogs have different causes.
 Sinus tachycardia can occur in response to exercise, excitement, stress, pain, or diseases and other conditions.
 It can be a normal physiological response and is typically nothing to worry about.

-Atrial tachycardia usually happens in response to heart disease or systemic disease.
-It is important that you ask your veterinarian to test for these conditions and treat them accordingly.
+Atrial tachycardia, on the other hand, usually happens in response to heart disease or systemic disease.
+Therefore, it’s important that you ask your vet to test for these conditions and treat them accordingly.

 Ventricular tachycardia is the most serious, though it can be manageable with proper treatment.
-It can be caused by many factors, including the following.
+It can develop due to many factors, including the following.

 - Defect from birth

 - Lung disease